Minho to Porto by Bike8 Days & 7 Nights

 This magnificent manor house dates back to the 17th century and preservers all of its charm and history, from the architecture to the classic details.
 The 10 rooms are elegantly decorated with stone and wood and all have en suite bathrooms and a view of the gardens or vineyards.
 The family run estate also produces excellent Vinho Verde wines.
 Strolls through the gardens or relaxing in the sauna make for relaxing evening activities.

 Today's largely flat ride takes you along the River Minho towards the Atlantic Ocean.
-Pedal through vineyards, and pass by the Palácio da Brejoeira - owned by one of the largest producers of Alvarinho wine in the region - which offers tours of it's stately rooms and wine tastings.
+Pedal through vineyards, and pass by the Palácio da Brejoeira - owned by one of the largest producers of Alvarinho wine in the region.
+Pause here to enjoy a tour of it's stately rooms and a wine tasting if you wish.
 Continue on your journey to the sea through the town of Valença with its 17th century Vila Nova de Cerveira fort before arriving in the elegant town of Caminha at the estuary of the River Minho.

-Overnight in the heart of Caminha town, and explore the surrounding dinner options.
-What better way to celebrate your arrival at the ocean than sampling some delicious local seafood?
+Overnight in the heart of Caminha town, and take your pick from a variety of great dining options.
+What better way to celebrate your arrival at the ocean than sampling some delicious seafood?

 Ride: 48 km (134 m ascent)